Labor Day Oktoberfest supports area non-profits, youth groups and cultural organizations. So buy a ticket, have fun and do good all at once!

 We will also have a People's Choice, but rather than tallying votes for that every night, the tally will be cumulative and the winner will be announced Monday.
 We will also have a "Best of Show" award on Friday night.
 If you have questions or concerns, please don't hesitate to contact me.

 The People's Choice award will be judged by Oktoberfest patrons, who will be issued punchable cards and must purchase at least five 3oz. samples to be eligible to vote.
 When a patron purchases a sample, their card will be punched.
 The cards will double as ballots, which must be submitted no later than one hour prior to the close of Oktoberfest on Monday.
-After the ballots are counted, the winners will be announced and the award will be handed out, or delivered to the brewer after the Oktoberfest if the brewer is not present.
-Oktoberfest will provide volunteers to dispense beer, though Brewers are encouraged (though not required on any night but Friday) to have a rep on hand to speak about their beer and brewing process.
+After the ballots are counted, the winners will be announced and the award handed out, or delivered to the brewer after the Oktoberfest if the brewer is not present.
+Oktoberfest will provide volunteers to dispense beer, though Brewers are encouraged to have a rep on hand to speak about their beer and brewing process.
 We encourage Brewers to decorate their space to make it easily recognizeable.
 Brewers are also welcome to sell other promotional items, such as T-Shirts and beer cozies, though glassware may not be sold.

 The Best Oktoberfest Microbrew Competition will be located in the Bier Garten.
 When loading and unloading, Microbrew Reps will be allowed to drive right up to rear of the Bier Garten using the Vendor Entrance or Main Entrance, though if using the Main Entrance, all vehicles must be off the Midway one hour prior to gate opening.
-There will be a refrigerated truck to the side of the Bier Garten to hold all beer not in use, and each brewer's station will be furnished with two keg tubs (though again, brewers will need to bring their own jocky boxes).
+There will be a refrigerated truck behind of the Bier Garten to hold all beer not in use.
+There will also be an easily accessible ice chest in the Bier Garten for icing down kegs, and each brewer's station will be furnished with two keg tubs (though again, brewers will need to bring their own jocky boxes).
 To view a map of the grounds,